CNeiheisel/easybuild_local/README.md

 ## 3. Install Software Locally

+NOTE: This tutorial teaches how to download and install files in the easyconfig directory.
+Later on there are instructions on how to download and install files from the HPCC system repository.

 Once your environment is set up, you can start installing software locally using EasyBuild.
 The repository contains EasyBuild configuration files (`.eb` files) for several software packages in the `easyconfigs/` directory.

 To install a software package, run: